What is Shamanic Healing

 Practitioner talks to a spirit entity which has intruded itself on the client and convinces it to leave, assisting it to cross over to the afterlife.
 Psychopomp means crossing over the dead.

-*Guided by her helping spirits, the practitioner works through the client’s energy field to find and clear areas of negative or intrusive energies.
+Guided by her helping spirits, the practitioner works through the client’s energy field to find and clear areas of negative or intrusive energies.
+These may be any of the following: difficult people, negative emotions and beliefs, mold/yeast/bacteria/viruses, phobias, poisons.

 5. Soul Retrieval

-*Practitioner journeys for the client to retrieve parts of their soul that have split off and gone to other worlds during a traumatic experience (what psychologists call “dissociating”)
+Practitioner journeys for the client to retrieve parts of their soul that have split off and gone to other worlds during a traumatic experience (what psychologists call “dissociating”).

 6. Cord Cutting